 The paleo (or Paleolithic) diet is becoming extremely popular these days, but there is still a lot of confusion about what this method of eating actually entails, as well as whether it is in fact a good idea to eat this way.
-So in this hub I’ll describe what the basic paleo diet consists of, what some sensible modifications might be, and what benefits you might expect to derive from eating in this manner.
+So in this article I’ll describe what the basic paleo diet consists of, what some sensible modifications might be, and what results you might expect to get from eating in this manner.

 What Is The Paleo Diet?